Partnership with The Journey Home

-In 2019, we are committed to helping The Journey Home achieve their goals.
+We are committed to helping The Journey Home achieve their goals.
 For every VA loan that Performance Mortgage closes this year, we will be donating $25 to The Journey Home.
 Together, we can support the heroes that have sacrificed so much for our country.
 Together, we can work towards ending Veteran homelessness.

 Learn more about The Journey Home and how you can help contribute towards ending Veteran homelessness, visit https://journeyhomevets.org/

 - 12% of the homeless adult population are veterans

 - 20% of the male homeless population are veterans

 - 51% of individual homeless veterans have disabilities